TracyGJG/utilities/docs/tools.md

 ### Parameters

-- ms - delay in milliseconds (1/1000th of a second)
+- ms: delay in milliseconds (1/1000th of a second)

 ### Return Value